 The value should be: http://schemas.xmlsoap.org/ws/2005/05/identity/claims/surname

 Email Attribute No

-The name of the attribute in the SAML response describing the user's email address.
+The name of the attribute in the SAML response describes the user's email address.
 Found in the IDP metadata.
 There is a section in the .XML file which should contain a list of tags.
-Enter the value for the “Name” key, under the appropriate for email address.
+Enter the value for the “Name” key, under the appropriate email address.

 The value should be: http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress